AltimateAI/datapilot-cli/docs/features.rst

 project-health
 --------------

 The ``project-health`` feature in DataPilot is a comprehensive tool designed to analyze and report on various aspects of your dbt project.
+This feature is currently supported for dbt version 1.6 and 1.7.

 How to Use
 ^^^^^^^^^^